-- 58. H.B.
+- 63. H.B.
 1019 thus criminalizes pre-viability abortion based solely on the reason the woman is seeking the abortion. - H.B.
 1019 also requires that a physician give all his or her abortion patients who are prior to 22 weeks lmp, "an informational document including resources, programs, and services for pregnant women who have a diagnosis of fetal genetic abnormality and resources, programs, and services for infants and children born with disabilities," with the sole exception of abortions intended to save the patient's life.
-DHH "shall develop [the] informational document." - 60.
+LDH "shall develop [the] informational document." - 65.
 Any person violating the provisions of H.B.
-1019 is subject to imprisonment and fines, as well as "professional disciplinary action" and civil liability. - 61.
+1019 is subject to imprisonment and fines, as well as "professional disciplinary action" and civil liability. - 66.
 H.B.
 1019 took effect on June 17, 2016.
-However, DHH has not to date written the "informational document" for which physicians are to be subject to imprisonment, fines, civil liability, and professional discipline for not giving to their abortion patients.
-Thus, without an injunction, H.B.
-1019 arguably bans all abortions in Louisiana until the informational document is created and made available to all physicians providing abortion in the state.
+However, LDH has not to date written the "informational document" for which physicians are to be subject to imprisonment, fines, civil liability, and professional discipline for not giving to their abortion patients. - 67.
+The emergency regulation amending LAC 48:I-4431 incorporates the requirement that women seeking abortions receive the informational document.
+Violation of any of the provisions of § 4431 can result in fines, as well as suspension and revocation of the abortion facility's license.